microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

 1. Perform the following tasks:
     - Select your subscription.
     - Select the resource group to use (create a new one if needed).
+You can use the same resource group that you used for ACS if you'd like.
     - Enter an Azure Static Web Apps name of `acs-to-teams-meeting`.
     - Select the `Free` plan type.
     - Select a region.